satinder147/DeepWay.v2/README.md

 [DeepWay v.2](https://youtu.be/3aPsFYoD9pA)
 # A question you may have in mind
 #### If I already had a repository, why make another ?
-> I wanted to implement the project using pytorch, since the earlier repository was completely based on keras.
+> Since V1 was based on keras, and I don't like tensorflow much, so for more controll I have shifted to pytorch.
+> It is complete redesign.

 # How is it better than others: